serafin-labs/serafin/misc/doc/WALKTHROUGH.md

 ## Pet model schema definition

-The JSON schema is based Open Api specification [here](https://swagger.io/specification/#schema-object-98).
+The JSON schema is based on JSON Schema draft #7.
 Serafin provide a powerfull library to programatically create a Schema and its associated type at the same time.

 So let's create our `Pet` schema.